georgi-io/elevenlabs-tts-mcp/README.md

 2. **Connection Problems**
    - Error: "Cannot connect to MCP server"
-   - Solution: Verify backend is running and MCP URL is correct
+   - Solution: Verify backend is running and ports are correct

 3. **Port Conflicts**
    - Error: "Address already in use"
    - Solution: Change ports in `.env`

-4. **No Audio Output**
+4. **WebSocket Connection Failed**
-   - Issue: Text processed but no audio
+   - Error: "WebSocket connection failed"
-   - Solution: Check auto-play settings
+   - Solution: Ensure backend is running and WebSocket URL is correct

 For additional help, please open an issue on GitHub.